Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

 When adapting large pre-trained models to down-stream tasks, a common practice is to fine-tune a separate model for each task.
 While this approach usually attains good performance, it poses heavy computational and storage costs.
+A more cost-efficient way is to add lightweight task-specific trainable modules into a single shared frozen backbone model.
+A special case is prefix-tuning for adapting pre-trained generative language models \cite{li-liang-2021-prefix}, where learnable prefix vectors are prepended to inputs to frozen language models as context.
+Several works train task-specific prompt vectors for MTL \cite{vu-etal-2022-spot,asai-etal-2022-attempt}. \citet{wang2023multitask} further improve multi-task prefix-tuning by decomposing the task prompts into a task-shared prompt and smaller task-specific prompts.

-A more cost-efficient way is to add task-specific modules into a single shared pre-trained model.
-As an example, multi-task adapters adapt single-task models to multiple tasks by adding extra task-specific parameters (adapters). \cite{sm19} adds task-specific Projected Attention Layers (PALs) in parallel with self-attention operatioins in a pre-trained BERT model.
+Multi-task adapters adapt single-task models to multiple tasks by adding extra task-specific parameters (adapters). \citet{sm19} add task-specific Projected Attention Layers (PALs) in parallel with self-attention operations in a pre-trained BERT model.
 Here PALs in different layers share the same parameters to reduce model capacity and improve training speed.
 In Multiple ADapters for Cross-lingual transfer (MAD-X) \cite{pvgr20}, the model is decomposed into four types of adapters: language adapters, task adapters, invertible adapters, and its counterpart inversed adapters, where language adapters learn language-specific task-invariant features, task adapters learn language-invariant task-specific features, invertible adapters conversely map input embeddings from different tasks into a shared feature space, and inversed adapters map hidden states into domain-specific embeddings.
 MAD-X can perform quick domain adaptation by directly switching corresponding language and task adapters instead of training new models from the scratch.

 Further, task adaptation modules can also be dynamically generated by a meta-network.
-Hypergrid transformer \cite{tzbmj20} scales the weight matrix $H$ of the second feed forward layer in each transformer block by the multiplication of two vectors as
+As an example, Hypergrid transformer \cite{tzbmj20} scales the weight matrix $H$ of the second feed forward layer in each transformer block by the multiplication of two vectors as